golioth/golioth-firmware-sdk/docs/Porting_Guide.md

 There are 4 main layers in the SDK:

-1. User API: These are the header files in `src/include` that represent the entire surface are of the user-facing API (types and functions the user can call).
+1. User API: These are the header files in `src/include` that represent the entire surface area of the user-facing API (types and functions the user can call).
 2. SDK core: The `.c` files in `src`.
 Contains a CoAP client implementation (based on `libcoap`), and implements the User API layer.
 This is where most of the actual work is happening in the SDK.